presidentbeef/brakeman-site/source/docs/contributing/index.markdown

 Each check that Brakeman runs is a separate class contained in `lib/brakeman/checks/check_*.rb`.
 Some of these are very simple.
 For example, see the [StripTags](https://github.com/presidentbeef/brakeman/blob/master/lib/brakeman/checks/check_strip_tags.rb) check.

-New checks can be added simply by writing a new check and placing it in that directory.
+New checks can be added by writing a new check and placing it in that directory.
 For best results, subclass from `BaseCheck` and follow the naming convention of starting the class name with `Check`.

-### Reporting Success

-If you are happily using Brakeman, consider sending a tweet to [@Brakeman](http://twitter.com/#!/brakeman).